Italy announces first case of SARS-like coronavirus

 A resident of Italy with foreign nationality, the man recently spent 40 days in Jordan where one of his sons was suffering from an unspecified flu.

-Saudi Arabia has been the most affected by the virus, with 39 cases and 25 deaths so far, according to data from the World Health Organisation.
+Saudi Arabia has been the most affected by the virus, with 39 cases and 25 deaths so far, according to data from the World Health Organization.

 The virus, which can cause coughing, fever and pneumonia, has spread from the Gulf to France, Britain and Germany.
 The WHO has called it the Middle East Respiratory Syndrome Coronavirus (MERS-CoV).